Last updated 26 March 2021

 - Travellers to Western Australia (including Western Australian residents) must complete a G2G Pass online.

 - Travellers to Victoria will need to fill out the Victorian Quarantine Arrival Form separately for each person (including each child) travelling to Victoria before departure.
-This is a Victorian Government requirement.

 - Travellers to Queensland should complete the Queensland International Arrivals Registration form at least 3 days before departing for Queensland from overseas.